Steps for Completing Your Master's Degree

 The university holds a Graduate Orientation every semester for incoming graduate students.
 Many departments and colleges hold additional orientations.
 Determine if your department will hold a group orientation at the beginning of your first semester.
 You should also schedule a one-on-one meeting with your graduate advisor.
 In both cases, you will receive information about department requirements and the courses in which you are expected to enroll.

 Before applying for candidacy, students can petition for transfer credit via the Course Transfer Validation Form.
-Transfer credit can be awarded by the graduate advisor for post-baccalaureate courses taken at another university, as long as the courses were not counted for degree credit, or for graduate-level courses taken during the senior year as an SJSU undergraduate if the courses did not contribute to the bachelor’s degree.
+Transfer credit can be awarded by the graduate advisor for post-baccalaureate courses taken at another university, as long as the courses were not counted for degree credit, or for graduate-level courses taken during the senior year as an SJSU undergraduate (final two undergraduate semesters) if the courses did not contribute to the bachelor’s degree.
 Transfer work must be from institutions that were listed on your initial application to SJSU and must be from an accredited institution.
 Other restrictions are indicated in the university catalog.
 Petitions must be signed by your graduate advisor before submitting them to our office for approval.

 Graduation Writing Assessment Requirement (GWAR)

 All master's students must show their competency in written English.
 This requirement must be completed before a student can be admitted to candidacy.
 This can be accomplished in several ways:

 - Received a bachelor's degree from SJSU or another CSU campus after 1981.

 - Completing and passing the SJSU 100W course.
 In order to enroll in this course the Writing Skills Test (WST) must be taken and passed.
 For more information about registering for the WST visit the SJSU Testing and Evaluation Department.
 Most Engineering students complete the competency requirement in this manner.